Commonly Requested Resources

 As the use of hobby and commercial Unmanned Aircraft Systems (drones) increases, many of you may have questions on appropriate and safe flying.
 The City of Redmond does not currently have an overarching ordinance that specifically addresses drones.
 However, please note that per RMC 9.32.215, flying any motorized model aircraft in city parks, including drones, is prohibited.

-We also advise the public, if at any time, the noise of a drone or perception of invasion of privacy is an issue, please report your concerns to 911 at the time it is happening.
+We also advise the public that if the noise of a drone or perception of invasion of privacy is an issue, please report your concerns to 911 at the time it is happening.

 Firearms Dealer License